The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 - Allows you to enable, disable and purge the NGINX User Cache
 - Purges the NGINX Cache magically on post/page publish/update!
+- Also purges the Cache when the WP Core is successfully updated
 - Lets you know if the plugin is activated but not yet configured
 - Only allows Administrators to enable/disable caching; edit config